-Upon acceptance into the program, your MicroMasters credential will satisfy Doane's emphasis area requirement and you will only need to take 21 credit hours to complete your Master of Business Administration degree.
+Upon acceptance into the program, your MicroMasters program credential will satisfy Doane's emphasis area requirement and you will only need to take 21 credit hours to complete your Master of Business Administration degree.

 Interested students who have completed the DoaneX Certified Lifestyle Medicine Executive MicroMasters program will need to contact Doane University to submit an application for admission.
-Successful completion of the DoaneX Certified Lifestyle Medicine Executive MicroMasters credential can be applied to a Master of Business Administration Healthcare Administration emphasis and will be eligible to apply for credit for recognized learning for the completed MicroMasters credential.
+Successful completion of the DoaneX Certified Lifestyle Medicine Executive MicroMasters program credential can be applied to a Master of Business Administration Healthcare Administration emphasis and will be eligible to apply for credit for recognized learning for the completed MicroMasters program credential.

 To be eligible to enroll in Doane’s MBA program, candidates must complete an application and fulfill these requirements: